 Independent study courses are offered to only students in the MDiv, MAR, ThM, PhD, and DMin degree programs.
 You are able to enroll in an independent study in order to match your unique desires and interests.
+These courses will be conducted by means of assigned readings, a paper, conferences with the professor, and, at the option of the professor, an examination.

 Arranging an Independent Study